-- a.
-The Balance Sheet and the Income and Expenditure Account dealt with by this report are in agreement with the books of account; - b.
-Having regard to the matters described under the Basis for Reporting referred to in Section IV below, and except for the possible effects of the matters described under Basis for Qualified Opinion in Section II below, and also read with the matters described under Emphasis of Matters in Section III below, we report that: - 1. we have sought and obtained all the information, responses and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - 2. in our opinion, proper books of account have been kept by the Board so far as it appears from our examination of those books; - 3. in our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements, give a true and fair view in conformity with the accounting principles generally accepted in India: - (i) in the case of the Balance Sheet, of the state of affairs of the Board as at 31st March, 2019; and - (ii) in the case of the Income and Expenditure Account, of the surplus of the Board for the year ended on that date.
+- 1. The Balance Sheet and the Income and Expenditure Account dealt with by this report are in agreement with the books of account; - 2.
+We have sought and have, except for the matters described in paragraphs 1(b), 1(e), 1(f), 1(i), 1(j), and 1(k) of the Basis for Qualified Opinion in Section II below, obtained all the information, responses and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - 3.
+Having regard to the matters described under the Basis for Reporting referred to in Section IV below, and except for the possible effects of the matters described under Basis for Qualified Opinion in Section II below, and also read with the matters described under Emphasis of Matters in Section III below, we report that: - a. in our opinion, proper books of account have been kept by the Board so far as it appears from our examination of those books; - b. in our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements, give a true and fair view in conformity with the Indian GAAP: - i. in the case of the Balance Sheet, of the state of affairs of the Board as at 31st March, 2020; and - ii. in the case of the Income and Expenditure Account, of the surplus of the Board for the year ended on that date.